-14. How can I register as a bidder?
+12. How can I register as a bidder?

 Bid4Assets.com will register bidders.
-Full instructions will be available on the website www.bid4assets.com (see answer to question 15).
-Counties that require a bidder deposit before placing a bid on their items will show the amount needed on the county's storefront, or on the individual asset descriptions.
-Bidders are advised to arrange for their deposits early to make sure they are eligible to bid.
+Before bidding on any property, you must follow the instructions on Bid4Assets home page regarding how to register as a bidder.
+Lake County requires that bidders fund a Bid Deposit through Bid4Assets prior to bidding.
+Bidders are advised to arrange for their deposits early to make sure that they are eligible to bid.
 The Tax Collector's Office will not be registering bidders nor accepting bids and all questions will be directed to Bid4Assets.com.

-15. How does the bidding process proceed?
+13. How does the bidding process proceed?

 All parcels will be sold by Auction ID.
-Minimum bids will be as stated per parcel and each raise will be in increments of at least \$100 until the close of the auction on the stated date and time on the Bid4Assets.com website.
-For a more detailed explanation of the bidding process, log on to www.bid4assets.com, click on "How to Buy/Sell" on the right side of the home page, then click on "How to Bid".
+Minimum bids will be as stated per parcel and each raise will be in increments of at least \$100 until the close of the auction starting on February 19, 2011 at the stated time on Bid4Assets.com website.
+For a more detailed explanation of the bidding process, log on to www.bid4assets.com then click on "New Users" on the top right side of home page.
 You may also bid by fax if you do not have access to the Internet.
-More information and instructions are available by calling 1-877-427-7387.
-An autobid (or proxy) saves you time and money.
-An autobid authorizes Bid4assets to bid \$100 above any competing bid, up to, but not exceeding the maximum dollar amount that you are willing to pay.
-In other words, your bid will automatically increase ONLY as other bidders participate, up to your specified maximum amount.
-This enables you to continually bid without having to constantly monitor the auction.
+The Offline Bid Form is available at the Bid4Assets website or by directly contacting Bid4Assets or the Lake County Tax Collector's Office.
+More information and instructions are available by calling Bid4Assets 1-877-427-7387.

-16. How can a successful bidder pay for a property at the tax sale?
+14. How can a successful bidder pay for a property at the tax sale?